Jamaica: Strengthening Disaster Risk Management and Climate Resilience in the Development Planning Process

 The primary objective of the project is to support the strengthening of Jamaica’s disaster risk management (DRM) framework.
-Sub-objectives includes mainstreaming of DRM in policy development, improving the application of disaster risk analysis to selected sectors, and strengthening institutional capacity for disaster vulnerability reduction.
+Sub-objectives include mainstreaming of DRM in policy development, improving the application of disaster risk analysis to selected sectors, and strengthening institutional capacity for disaster vulnerability reduction.

 - Developing planning instruments for Disaster Risk Management, to assist the government in further incorporating DRM criteria in public investments.

 - Conducting a transport sector infrastructure disaster risk analysis.